Influence of bending parameters on crystalline undulator radiation peak stability for 530 MeV positron channelling: Methodology

 \subsection{Atomistic Modelling Approach}

-Atomistic modelling extends the study of the channelling phenomena beyond the continuous potential approximation, providing a much more accurate estimate of channelling conditions and the properties of the emitted radiation.
+Atomistic modelling provides a complementary description of channelling dynamics and radiation emission beyond the continuous potential approximation.
 Instead of averaging the inter-atomic potential across all atoms within the channel, the atomistic approach treats each atom as a discrete particle with its own interaction range.
 As a result, it explicitly accounts for stochastic interactions between propagating particles and crystal atoms.
+Alternative computational approaches, including Monte Carlo-based methods for particle propagation and radiation emission, have also been used to study the channelling phenomena in the context of CLSs \cite{Sytov_2019}.
+For a broader overview of available modelling approaches, see \citet{Korol_2021} and references therein.

 Planar channelling simulations were conducted using the relativistic MD framework implemented in the \textsc{MBN Explorer} software package \cite{MBNExplorer}, developed for advanced multiscale modelling of molecular and nanoscale systems.
 The motion of ultra-relativistic charged particles within crystalline fields were modelled using the relativistic integrator for classical MD described in \citet{Sushko_2013a}, which also accounts for the changes in particle energy and velocity due to ionising collisions with crystal atoms \cite{Sushko_2025}.